RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - For databases that have neither replication nor [persistence]({{< relref "/rs/concepts/data-access/persistence.md" >}}) enabled, the database loses all its data after it is restarted.

-## Upgrading CRDBs
+## Upgrading Active-Active Databases

-When you upgrade from RS 5.4.0 or lower to 5.4.2 or higher, the upgrade includes fundamental changes in the CRDB protocol so you must upgrade your CRDBs to use the new CRDB capabilities.
+When you upgrade from RS 5.4.0 or lower to 5.4.2 or higher, the upgrade includes fundamental changes in the Active-Active protocol so you must upgrade your Active-Active databases to use the new Active-Active capabilities.
 This is an exceptional case and no similar upgrades are expected.

-CRDB protocol is backward-compatible, which means that RS 5.4.2 CRDB instances that use the new protocol can understand write-operations that come from instances on clusters installed with RS versions below 5.4.2.
+Active-Active protocol is backward-compatible, which means that RS 5.4.2 Active-Active database instances that use the new protocol can understand write-operations that come from instances on clusters installed with RS versions below 5.4.2.
-However, the protocol is not forward-compatible, so CRDB instances with the old protocol cannot understand write-operations of instances with the newer protocol version.
+However, the protocol is not forward-compatible, so Active-Active database instances with the old protocol cannot understand write-operations of instances with the newer protocol version.
-As a result, after you upgrade the CRDB protocol on one instance, instances that were not upgraded yet cannot receive write updates from the upgraded instance.
+As a result, after you upgrade the Active-Active protocol on one instance, instances that were not upgraded yet cannot receive write updates from the upgraded instance.
 The upgraded instance receives updates from upgraded and non-upgraded instances.

 {{% note %}}
-- Upgrade all instances of a specific CRDB within a reasonable time frame to avoid temporary inconsistencies between the instances.
+- Upgrade all instances of a specific Active-Active database within a reasonable time frame to avoid temporary inconsistencies between the instances.
-- Make sure that you upgrade all instances of a specific CRDB before you do global operations on the CRDB, such as removing instances and adding new instances.
+- Make sure that you upgrade all instances of a specific Active-Active database before you do global operations on the Active-Active database, such as removing instances and adding new instances.
 {{% /note %}}

 After you upgrade an instance to use the new protocol version, it automatically receives any missing write-operations.

-To upgrade a CRDB instance:
+To upgrade a Active-Active database instance:

-1. [Upgrade the nodes in the cluster](#upgrading-nodes) where the CRDB instance is located.
+1. [Upgrade the nodes in the cluster](#upgrading-nodes) where the Active-Active database instance is located.

     If you run `rladmin status`,
     the status if the CRDB instances on the node indicates that an `OLD REDIS VERSION` and an `OLD CRDB PROTOCOL VERSION` are used.
     ![crdb-upgrade-node](/images/rs/crdb-upgrade-node.png)

-1. To upgrade the CRDB and its protocol, run: `rladmin upgrade db <crdb_name>`
+1. To upgrade the Active-Active database and its protocol, run: `rladmin upgrade db <crdb_name>`

     This warning is shown:
     ![crdb-upgrade-protocol](/images/rs/crdb-upgrade-protocol.png)

 1. Read the warning message carefully and confirm.

-The upgrade is done, and the specific CRDB instance uses the new CRDB protocol version.
+The upgrade is done, and the specific Active-Active database instance uses the new Active-Active protocol version.
     ![crdb-upgrade-done](/images/rs/crdb-upgrade-done.png)

 {{% note %}}
-You can use the `keep_crdt_protocol_version` option to upgrade the database without upgrading the CRDB protocol version and continue using the old version.
+You can use the `keep_crdt_protocol_version` option to upgrade the database without upgrading the Active-Active protocol version and continue using the old version.
-If you use this option, make sure that you upgrade the CRDB protocol soon after with the ‘rladmin upgrade db’ command.
+If you use this option, make sure that you upgrade the Active-Active protocol soon after with the ‘rladmin upgrade db’ command.
 {{% /note %}}